pingcap/docs-cn/hardware-and-software-requirements.md

 ## Server recommendations

 You can deploy and run TiDB on the 64-bit generic hardware server platform in the Intel x86-64 architecture.
-The requirements and recommendations about server hardware configuration for development, test and production environments are as follows:
+The requirements and recommendations about server hardware configuration (ignoring the resources occupied by the operating system itself) for development, test, and production environments are as follows:

 ### Development and test environments